Member Handbook

 • The processes in place to support and serve you; and

-• How to address potential problems you may face.
+• How to address possible problems you may have.

-We recommend that you read this as a guide to the NC Innovations waiver alongside any other materials about the Innovations waiver program.
+We recommend you read this as a guide to the NC Innovations waiver, along with any other materials about the Innovations waiver program.

-If there is a conflict between what is included in this handbook and the NC Innovations waiver, the NC Innovations waiver will apply.
+If there is a difference between what is included in this handbook and the NC Innovations waiver, the NC Innovations waiver information will apply.

 Purposes and Goals of the NC Innovations Waiver

-The NC Innovations waiver provides home and community-based services and supports to allow participants to make their own choices and participate in their communities.
+The NC Innovations waiver provides people with intellectual and developmental disabilities (I/DD) with home and community-based services and supports.
+These services and supports help individuals make their own choices about their care and participate in their community.
 The goals of the NC Innovations waiver are to:

-• Promote dignity and treat with you with respect
+• Promote dignity and treat you with respect

-• Allow you to choose your services and say no
+• Allow you to choose your services, and to say no

-• Support you to live and work within your community.
+• Support for you to live and work within your community.

 • Support where you choose to live.